Anorectal Abscess

 Patients should be started on antibiotic therapy, as guided by local protocol, and provided with sufficient analgesia.

 Intra-operative proctoscopy should be performed to check for the presence of any identifiable fistula-in-ano.
-If a fistula is identified, the insertion of a seton can be considered by experienced surgeons.
+This is also necessary to rule out other pathology such as malignant lesions.
+If a fistula is identified, the insertion of a seton can be considered, but only by experienced surgeons.
+This is because there is a risk of creating iatrogenic fistulae due to the infected tissues being very friable in the acute setting.

 Limited data has suggested that use of post-operative antibiotics following drainage of anorectal abscess may lower the risk of fistula formation.